Mark's Longer First-Person Story

 I remembered yoga.

 My first formal yoga class was with Steve Ross, who made yoga absolutely fun and spirited yet deep and sublime.
 I began a daily practice that continues to this day.
-I soon found my way to Erich Schiffmann's classes, a blend of his Iyengar background and Joel Kramer's "playing the edge" method, from there to Ashtanga Vinyasa mostly with Chuck Miller, and later vinyasa flow with Shiva Rea right when that style was first emerging in the mid-1990s.
+I soon found my way to Erich Schiffmann's classes, a blend of his Iyengar background and Joel Kramer's "playing the edge" method, from there to Ashtanga Vinyasa (initially with Chuck Miller), and later vinyasa flow with Shiva Rea when that style was first emerging in the mid-1990s.

-In 1995 I completed the original Yoga Works teacher training program and immersed myself in advanced teacher training 1995-1997, including in-depth workshops with Kofi Busia, Richard Freeman, Rodney Yee, Patricia Walden, Gary Kraftsow, Ramanand Patel, Dona Holleman, Lisa Walford, Judith Lasater, Aadil Palkhivala, Tim Miller, Sarah Powers, John Schumacher, John Friend and several others.
-I started teaching a full schedule of classes in 1996 and have taught yoga ever since (at Malibu Yoga, Yoga Works, L.A.
-Yoga Center and Santa Cruz Yoga).
+In 1995 I completed the original Yoga Works teacher training program and immersed myself in advanced teacher training 1995-1997, including in-depth workshops with a wide array of senior teachers in the Iyengar, Yoga Therapy, Ashtanga Vinyasa, and Kundalini methods, all of which I continued to explore for many years.
+I started teaching a full schedule of classes in 1996 and have taught yoga ever since.

-I founded Yoga Inside Foundation in 1997, organizing and supporting ongoing yoga classes in hundreds of inner city and poor rural schools, treatment centers, prisons and other alternative settings in 42 states, and traveling around the United States conducting yoga teacher trainings for teachers involved with this project.
+In 1997 I founded Yoga Inside Foundation, organizing and supporting ongoing therapeutic yoga classes in hundreds of inner city and poor rural schools, treatment centers, prisons and other alternative settings in 42 states, traveling around the United States conducting therapeutic yoga trainings for teachers involved in the project.
 This experience brought me to focus more and more on developing and implementing the best possible yoga teacher training program.
-Yoga Journal magazine recognized this initiative with its 1st Annual Karma Yoga Award in 2000.
+Yoga Journal magazine recognized the Yoga Inside initiative with its 1st Annual Karma Yoga Award in 2000.

-In 2002, I founded L.A.
+In 2002 I founded L.A.
 Yoga Center with twenty-five teachers on staff, including Rod Stryker, Marla Apt, Chad Hamrin, and Hala Khouri, with Rodney Yee, Shiva Rea, Dona Holleman and others dropping in to give workshops.
 After selling L.A.
-Yoga Center to Yoga Works in 2004 I resettled in my native Santa Cruz to be closer to my family, dear friends, and the amazing central coast of California.
-I taught classes and teacher trainings at the non-profit Santa Cruz Veteran's Memorial Building for five years before opening Santa Cruz Yoga in January 2010.
+Yoga Center to Yoga Works in 2004, I resettled in my native Santa Cruz to be closer to my family, dear friends, and the amazing central coast of California.
+In 2005 I also dove into yoga video work, producing six Shiva Rea videos with the amazingly talented producer/director James Wvinner.